Baby Jesus taking His first steps, into the arms of His Mother Mary the Theotokos.

 As Jesus was growing up, He learnt to work as a Carpenter, because that was the job of His Guardian Saint Joseph.
 They worked together, prayed together, and made lots of things for people to use.

 Saint Dimitrios was raised as a Christian during difficult times of persecution.
-He was adorned with many gifts and virtues because despite his worldly position, intelligence and youth, his love for Christ overpowered any other desire of this world.
+His love for Christ overpowered any other desire of this world.
 The life of Saint Dimitrios teaches us that when we use the virtues and gifts given to us by God, and not abuse them for the glory of this world, then God glorifies us with Holiness.